reactioncommerce/reaction-development-platform/README.md

 ## Services

-When the initial `make` command is complete you can use these services:
+These services will be running when the initial `make` command is complete:

 | Service                                             | Description                                                                                                                  |
 | --------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |